 John de Carruthers was to become the the ancestor to the House of Holmains, now the Chiefly Line of our name.

-A translation and a photograph of a Charter to John Carruthers, proginator of the House of Holmains and younger brother of Thomas 1st of Mouswald and Robert 2nd of Mouswald, dated 10th December 1361
+A modern translation and a photograph of a Charter to John Carruthers, proginator of the House of Holmains and younger brother of Thomas 1st of Mouswald and Robert 2nd of Mouswald, dated 10th December 1361

 Robert de Carruthers, Lord of Mouswald,